braxton98/React-Visualizer/README.md

 # React-Visualizer
 <hx>**How I worked on This project**</hx> <br/>
-My goal was to get a better understanding of the react fundamentals The Bulk of the code is in the Vis.js file <--------------
+My goal was to get a better understanding of the react fundamentals<br/>
+The Bulk of the code is in the Vis.js file <--------------

   * I started with the Bubble Sort algorithm <br/>